WALK TALL - Walking Group

 How much is it to join this walking group?

 I volunteer my time to organise routes and lead the group.
 I don't ask for a joining fee or costs.
-However, if you wish to show your appreciation with the odd bar of chocolate or alcohol-free cava, I wouldn't say no!/
+However, if you wish to show your appreciation with the odd bar of chocolate or plant, I wouldn't say no!

 How far are the routes?

 They are between 3 and 8 miles.
-The route mileage is clearly indicated, so members can decide what routes are best for them.
+The route mileage is clearly indicated on the PDF timetable provided, so members can decide what routes are best for them.

 What happens if it is forecast to rain?Ensure that you check the weather on the day of the walk and for updates before setting out to meet the group.
 If light rain is forecast, then the walk is likely to go ahead.
 With many walks utilising Ramblas, we won't walk in heavy rain.

-Are there any refreshment stops / pubs on route?We sometimes have a short break at a bar, many walks end at one!
+Are there any refreshment stops / pubs on route?We sometimes have a short break at a bar.
 Everyone is responsible for ordering and paying for their own refreshments.
 If we end up finishing at a member's home, it is requested to take along your favourite tipple.
 Some long walks may only have a field to stop in and have a break.
 Always ensure you have a drink and snack with you on the longer walks.

 Are dogs and children welcome?Due to the social nature of the group walks, the group is not open to children.
-Dogs are welcome, but are the responsibility of the owner and must be friendly and well-behaved around others.
-Please ensure you understand the laws around dog walking here in Spain.
+Dogs are permitted if on a lead (as per the Spanish Law) and because some members may be nervous around dogs.
+You need to consider the temperature, and the dog's health and safety.

-I don't take any responsibility for others, everyone is responsible for their own health and safety during our walks.
-I do advise that each person ensures they understand the route being taken so that they are of the ability to complete the route.
+I am NOT responsibility for anyone in the group.
+Everyone is responsible for their own health and safety during our walks.
+I do advise that each person ensures they understand the route being taken (links provided on the PDF) so that they can gauge their own ability to complete the route.
 Please ensure that you abide by the latest covid regulations regarding distancing and mask wearing, ensuring that you carry a mask at all times.
 Do not walk if you are feeling unwell or are injured.
 It is suggested that you carry a first aid kit.

 What is advised to take on a walk?